A telescope pointing towards the sky inside a planetarium, framed by a dome structure against a colorful sunset.

 Alden Digital Planetarium at Ecotarium Museum of Science and Nature

-Erin P.: The Alden Digital Planetarium was the first digital planetarium in the state.
+Erin P. said: The Alden Digital Planetarium was the first digital planetarium in the state.
 They feature a 40-foot dome on which they project images from NASA and the Hubble Space Telescope to create a 3-D solar system.
 They offer surround sound technology and a 360-degree, multi-sensory experience.

 Cost: $5 per person (plus museum admission); $4 per person for EcoTarium members